edsoncelio/kubernetes-labs-kind/README.md

 ## Getting help

-To see all the available commands, use `make help`
+To see all available commands, use `make help`